slevomat/coding-standard/doc/functions.md

 #### SlevomatCodingStandard.Functions.RequireMultiLineCall 🔧

-Enforces function call to be splitted to more lines so each parameter is on its own line.
+Enforces function call to be split to more lines so each parameter is on its own line.

 Sniff provides the following settings:

-* `minLineLength`: specifies min line length to enforce call to be splitted.
+* `minLineLength`: specifies min line length to enforce call to be split.
 Use 0 value to enforce for all calls, regardless of length.

 #### SlevomatCodingStandard.Functions.RequireSingleLineCall 🔧